N2ITN/pandas_cache/README.md

 	 | read .pd_cache/time_consuming_dataframe_operation_ace6f4.pkl
 	 > function time_consuming_dataframe_operation time: 6.0 ms
 ```
+In this example, the 25-second operation has been memoized and the results are loaded in 6ms.

 ## How It Works
 At runtime, the `@pd_cache` decorator :